 Home » KnowledgeCenter » How to: Wire Pull » How to: Wire Pull (WP)

-This extensive how-to consists of 13 paragraphs over 7 pages and 4 appendices.
+This extensive how-to consists of 13 paragraphs and 4 appendices.
 Please use the navigation on the right.

 This manual is a guide advising what to consider and how to best perform a Wire Pull test.
 The main focus of this manual is on wire- and ribbon pull using wire hooks.
 Loop height measurement is also covered.
 The manual briefly touches on surrounding topics like tweezer pull and peel testing of wires, which is the subject of a separate how-to by xyztec.